tauhid97k/sahittyacanvas/docs/CONTENT_EDITOR.md

 # Content Editor Implementation

+## Current Status

+> **Note**: The multi-page system is implemented using a simple Textarea.
+The Tiptap rich text editor below is planned for future implementation.
+>
+> For the current multi-page implementation, see [POST_MULTIPAGE.md](./POST_MULTIPAGE.md).

+---

 ## Overview

-This document covers the implementation of a rich text/MDX editor with multi-page support for the Sahittyacanvas blogging platform.
+This document covers the planned implementation of a rich text/MDX editor with multi-page support for the Sahittyacanvas blogging platform.

 ---

-## Editor Choice: Tiptap
+## Editor Choice: Tiptap (Planned)

 **Why Tiptap?**